jbush001/NyuziProcessor/tools/emulator/README.md

 This is a Nyuzi architecture emulator.
-It is not cycle accurate, and does not simulate the behavior of the pipeline or caches, but is useful for several
+It is not cycle accurate, and does not simulate the behavior of the pipeline or caches.
+It is useful for several
 purposes:

 - As a reference for co-verification.
 When invoked in cosimulation mode